apache/tvm/docs/langref/relay_pattern.rst

 Domination
 ******************

-Match the parent pattern for the route node and then check that the child pattern holds for each child along the domination path.
+Match child pattern, find a match for the parent pattern, insuring that the child ultimately dominates the parrent (i.e., no nodes outside the pattern use outputs of the parent), and that ever node betwen the child and the pattern matches the path pattern.